Chart Color Schemes

 Paradise Point shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Paradise Point trail's educational qualifications lag behind Australian averages.
-24.8% of residents aged 15+ have university degrees compared to Australia's 30.4%.
-Bachelor degrees are most common at 16.9%, followed by postgraduate qualifications (5.5%) and graduate diplomas (2.4%).
-Vocational credentials are prevalent, with 39.4% of residents aged 15+ holding them - advanced diplomas (14.2%) and certificates (25.2%).
+Paradise Point's educational qualifications trail regional benchmarks, with 24.8% of residents aged 15 and above holding university degrees compared to Australia's 30.4%.
+Bachelor degrees are the most common at 16.9%, followed by postgraduate qualifications (5.5%) and graduate diplomas (2.4%).
+Vocational credentials are prominent, with 39.4% of residents aged 15 and above holding them - advanced diplomas at 14.2% and certificates at 25.2%.
+A substantial 24.3% of the population is actively pursuing formal education, including 7.7% in primary education, 7.0% in secondary education, and 4.4% pursuing tertiary education.

 Frequently Asked Questions - Education